Daedrus/embci/README.md

 - Go back to Gitea, mirror the `https://github.com/Daedrus/embci-example-repo` repository
 - Add that repository to Woodpecker and run the pipeline
+- Note that the Woodpecker agent is currently running in privileged mode since I couldn't get it to work with the debug probe and the analyzer otherwise.
+I hope to fix this in the future.
-- Things should work out of the box provided that your hardware setup is similar to mine and (if different) you have made the necessary changes.
+- Things should work out of the box provided that your hardware setup is similar to mine or, if different, you have made the necessary changes.